tributech-solutions/tributech-docs/versioned_docs/version-5.4.0/tributech_agent/source_integration.md

 All Tributech Sources support `Value Change Options` (`VCO`) that can be used to apply additional adjustments to Streams, if the `Stream Data Encoding` is set.
 If `VCO` can not be applied the data is submitted to the Tributech Agent without changes.
 In the following example we assume that a [QuickStart Simulated Source](quickstart.mdx) is set up, an describe the `VCO` behavior based on a double stream defined in a simulated source.

-We first need to add the `VCO` to the stream by right clicking the `Simulated Stream`
+We first need to add the `VCO` to the stream with the three dots menu on the right side of the `Simulated Stream`

 <ThemedImage
   alt="VCO Add"